 Who it's for

-If the technology works and the team is strong, but the product hasn't been defined sharply enough for what comes next — this is for you.
+If the technology works and the team is strong, but the product hasn't been defined sharply enough for what comes next.
+This is for you.

 Who runs it

 He's brought in at the moment a real product call needs to be made and an outside read matters more than process.
 The Product Diagnostic is that work, in its most focused form.
 One senior advisor.
-No studio waiting in the wings.

-A 15-minute call.
+LinkedIn →A 15-minute call.

 No deck.
 No pitch.
 A direct conversation about where you are, and whether an outside read on your product would be useful.